How can I plan healthy meals during pregnancy?

 Iron is used by your body to make a substance in red blood cells that carries oxygen to your organs and tissues.
 During pregnancy, you need extra iron—about double the amount that a nonpregnant woman needs.
 This extra iron helps your body make more blood to supply oxygen to your baby.
-The daily recommended dose of iron during pregnancy is 27 milligrams, which is found in most prenatal vitamin supplements.
+The daily recommended dose of iron during pregnancy is 27 mg, which is found in most prenatal vitamin supplements.
 You also can eat iron-rich foods, including lean red meat, poultry, fish, dried beans and peas, iron-fortified cereals, and prune juice.
 Iron also can be absorbed more easily if iron-rich foods are eaten with vitamin C-rich foods, such as citrus fruits and tomatoes.

 Why is calcium important during pregnancy and how much do I need daily?

 Calcium is used to build your baby’s bones and teeth.
-All women, including pregnant women, aged 19 years and older should get 1,000 milligrams of calcium daily; those aged 14–18 years should get 1,300 milligrams daily.
+All women, including pregnant women, aged 19 years and older should get 1,000 mg of calcium daily; those aged 14–18 years should get 1,300 mg daily.
 Milk and other dairy products, such as cheese and yogurt, are the best sources of calcium.
 If you have trouble digesting milk products, you can get calcium from other sources, such as broccoli; dark, leafy greens; sardines; or a calcium supplement.

 Why is vitamin D important during pregnancy and how much do I need daily?